Hair Transplant Surgery, Cost and Procedure Guide

 How is a hair transplant procedure done?

-Hair transplant surgery usually takes around 2 to 8 hours to complete.
+Hair transplant surgery usually takes around two to eight hours to complete.
 You may also need to have more than one surgery, depending on how large the area you want to be treated is.

 A hair transplant is usually carried out using local anaesthetic with sedation.
-This is given to you before the surgery, and will only numb the areas you are having treated.
+This is given to you before surgery and will only numb the areas you are having treated.
 Although you will be awake during surgery, you should not feel any pain.

 There are two main ways a hair transplant can be performed: